How to STOP On Skis: Best 3 Methods You Need to Know

-1. The Snowplough or Pizza Stop
+- Snowplough or Pizza Stop

 - Gently push out the back of the skis further until you come to a complete stop.

-- Don’t use your ski poles to try stop.
+- Avoid using ski poles to stop.

-Another way to stop as a new skier is to make a snowplough turn.
-By turning to the side you stop faster and can avoid objects directly in front of you.
+Another way for new skiers to stop is by performing a snowplough turn.
+By turning to the side, you stop faster and can avoid obstacles directly in front of you.
 Follow the same instructions as for the regular snowplough, but this time, apply more pressure on one leg than the other.

 - Push into your right ski to go left or your left ski to go right.

 - Your goal is to stop with your skis facing the side of the mountain.